blurstudio/hab/README.md

 specific URI is requested.
 * distro: Defines environment variables and aliases that a specific application or plugin requires, and other distros that it depends on.
-* URI: A `:` separated list of identifiers used to choose a specific config.
-A absolute URI starts with a `:` and currently habitat only works with absolute URI strings.
+* URI: A `/` separated list of identifiers used to choose a specific config.

 # Future Plans